apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 ### Update existing supervisors

-To update an existing supervisor spec, send a `POST` request to `/druid/indexer/v1/supervisor`.
+To update an existing supervisor spec, send a `POST` request to the `/druid/indexer/v1/supervisor` endpoint.

-Calling this endpoint when there is already an existing supervisor for the same datasource causes the running supervisor to signal its managed tasks to stop reading and begin publishing.
-Then, the running supervisor exits and a new supervisor is created using the configuration provided in the request body.
-The new supervisor retains the existing publishing tasks and creates new tasks starting at the sequence numbers the publishing tasks ended on.
+When you call this endpoint on an existing supervisor for the same datasource, the running supervisor signals its tasks to stop reading and begin publishing their segments, exiting itself.
+Druid then uses the provided configuration from the request body to create a new supervisor with a new set of tasks that start reading from the sequence numbers, where the previous now-publishing tasks left off, but using the updated schema.
+In this way, configuration changes can be applied without requiring any pause in ingestion.

 You can achieve seamless schema migrations by submitting the new schema using the `/druid/indexer/v1/supervisor` endpoint.

-### Suspend and resume supervisors
+### Suspend and resume a supervisor

-To suspend a supervisor, send a `POST` request to `/druid/indexer/v1/supervisor/<supervisorId>/suspend`.
+To suspend a supervisor, send a `POST` request to the `/druid/indexer/v1/supervisor/:supervisorId/suspend` endpoint.
-To resume a supervisor, send a `POST` request to `/druid/indexer/v1/supervisor/<supervisorId>/resume`.

 Suspending a supervisor does not prevent it from operating and emitting logs and metrics.
 It ensures that no indexing tasks are running until the supervisor resumes.

+To resume a supervisor, send a `POST` request to the `/druid/indexer/v1/supervisor/:supervisorId/resume` endpoint.

-### Reset supervisors
+### Reset a supervisor

+The supervisor must be running for this endpoint to be available

-Sending a `POST` request to `/druid/indexer/v1/supervisor/<supervisorId>/reset` clears stored sequence numbers, causing the supervisor to start reading from either the earliest or the latest sequence numbers in Kinesis (depending on the value of `useEarliestSequenceNumber`).
+To reset a supervisor, send a `POST` request to the `/druid/indexer/v1/supervisor/:supervisorId/reset` endpoint.
+This endpoint clears stored sequence numbers, prompting the supervisor to start reading from either the earliest or the latest sequence numbers in Kinesis (depending on the value of `useEarliestSequenceNumber`).
 After clearing stored sequence numbers, the supervisor kills and recreates active tasks, so that tasks begin reading from valid sequence numbers.

-> Use care when using this operation.
-Resetting the supervisor may cause Kinesis messages to be skipped or read twice, resulting in missing or duplicate data.

-The reason for using this operation is to recover from a state in which the supervisor ceases operating due to missing sequence numbers.
+This endpoint is useful when you need to recover from a stopped state due to missing sequence numbers in Kinesis.
+Use this endpoint with caution as it may result in skipped messages, leading to data loss or duplicate data.

 The indexing service keeps track of the latest persisted sequence number to provide exactly-once ingestion guarantees across tasks.
 Subsequent tasks must start reading from where the previous task completed for the generated segments to be accepted.
 If the messages at the expected starting sequence numbers are no longer available in Kinesis (typically because the message retention period has elapsed or the topic was removed and re-created) the supervisor will refuse to start and in-flight tasks will fail.
-This operation enables you to recover from this condition.
+This endpoint enables you to recover from this condition.

-The supervisor must be running for this endpoint to be available.

-### Terminate supervisors
+### Terminate a supervisor

-Sending a `POST` request to `/druid/indexer/v1/supervisor/<supervisorId>/terminate` terminates a supervisor and causes all associated indexing tasks managed by this supervisor to immediately stop and begin publishing their segments.
-This supervisor will still exist in the metadata store and its history may be retrieved with the supervisor history API, but will not be listed in the 'get supervisors' API response nor can its configuration or status report be retrieved.
-The only way this supervisor can start again is by submitting a functioning supervisor spec to the create API.
+To terminate a supervisor and its associated indexing tasks, send a `POST` request to the `/druid/indexer/v1/supervisor/:supervisorId/terminate` endpoint.
+This places a tombstone marker in the database to prevent the supervisor from being reloaded on a restart and then gracefully shuts down the currently running supervisor.
+The tasks stop reading and begin publishing their segments immediately.
+The call returns after all tasks have been signaled to stop but before the tasks finish publishing their segments.

+The terminated supervisor continues exists in the metadata store and its history can be retrieved.
+The only way to restart a terminated supervisor is by submitting a functioning supervisor spec to `/druid/indexer/v1/supervisor`.

-### Capacity planning
+## Capacity planning

 Kinesis indexing tasks run on Middle Managers and are limited by the resources available in the Middle Manager cluster.
-In particular, you should make sure that you have sufficient worker capacity (configured using the
+In particular, you should make sure that you have sufficient worker capacity, configured using the
-`druid.worker.capacity` property) to handle the configuration in the supervisor spec.
+`druid.worker.capacity` property, to handle the configuration in the supervisor spec.
 Note that worker capacity is shared across all types of indexing tasks, so you should plan your worker capacity to handle your total indexing load, such as batch processing, streaming tasks, and merging tasks.
 If your workers run out of capacity, Kinesis indexing tasks queue and wait for the next available worker.
-This may cause queries to return partial results but will not result in data loss (assuming the tasks run before Kinesis purges those sequence numbers).
+This may cause queries to return partial results but will not result in data loss, assuming the tasks run before Kinesis purges those sequence numbers.

 A running task can be in one of two states: reading or publishing.
 A task remains in reading state for the period defined in `taskDuration`, at which point it transitions to publishing state.
-A task remains in publishing state for as long as it takes to generate segments, push segments to deep storage, and have them loaded and served by a Historical process
+A task remains in publishing state for as long as it takes to generate segments, push segments to deep storage, and have them loaded and served by a Historical process or until `completionTimeout` elapses.
-(or until `completionTimeout` elapses).

 The number of reading tasks is controlled by `replicas` and `taskCount`.
 In general, there are `replicas * taskCount` reading tasks.
-An exception occurs if `taskCount > {numKinesisShards}`, in which case `{numKinesisShards}` tasks are used instead.
+An exception occurs if `taskCount > {numKinesisShards}`, in which case Druid uses `{numKinesisShards}` tasks.
 When `taskDuration` elapses, these tasks transition to publishing state and `replicas * taskCount` new reading tasks are created.
 To allow for reading tasks and publishing tasks to run concurrently, there should be a minimum capacity of:

 ```text
 workerCapacity = 2 * replicas * taskCount